foliant-docs/docs/src/quickstart.md

 + <seqdiag caption="This diagram is generated on the fly">
 +   seqdiag {
-+     "foliant make site" -> "mkdocs preprocessor" -> "blockdiag preprocessor" -> "mkdocs backend" -> site;
++     "foliant make site" -> "blockdiag preprocessor" -> "mkdocs preprocessor" -> "mkdocs backend" -> site;
 +   }
 + </seqdiag>
 ```

-Blockdiag preprocessor adds several tags to Foliant, each corresponding to a certain diagram type.
+Blockdiag preprocessor extends the Markdown syntax of your documentation by adding several *tags*.
+Each tag produces different diagram type.
 Sequence diagrams are defined with `<seqdiag></seqdiag>` tag.
 This is what we used in the sample above.
-The diagram definition sits in the tag body and the diagram properties such as caption or format are defined as tag parameters.
+The diagram definition sits in the tag body and the diagram properties such as caption or format are defined as tag attributes.

-Rebuild the site with `foliant make site` and open it in the browser:
+Rebuild the site with `foliant make site` or `docker-compose run --rm foliant make site` and open it in the browser:

 ![Sequence diagram drawn with seqdiag on the site](images/basic-mkdocs-seqdiag.png)

-Rebuild the pdf as well and see that the diagram is there too:
+Rebuild the pdf and see that the diagram is there too:

 ![Sequence diagram drawn with seqdiag in the pdf](images/basic-pdf-seqdiag.png)